 Last Friday Night”

 Really?
 That’s the message kids these days are listening to?
 A belligerent evening every weekend?
 Maybe I’m getting old, but those kiddos need to know that you have to work for what you want.
 Charging money will eventually catch up to you and lead to a pile of debt.
+If you need help from a professional, consider contacting Halifax Debt Freedom.

 So, Katy Perry — this post’s for you.